 Take a stroll to Endless Wall at the New River Gorge on a long weekend and I bet you will see a lot of similar things.
 First, that there is a vibe that seems to follow crowds of 15 year-olds that crush 5.13, and second, that there are a lot of people that have no idea what they are doing.

 Climbing is a beautiful sport as it is almost completely unregulated at a recreational level.
-No, you can’t just start sewing your own harnesses and selling them at REI, but once you get a rack pack of Black Diamond quickdraws and a rope from a “garage day,” you’re pretty much set to throw down in any outdoor sport climbing area in the world.
+No, you can’t just start sewing your own harnesses and selling them at REI, but once you get a rack pack of Black Diamond quickdraws and a rope from a “garage sale,” you’re pretty much set to throw down in any outdoor sport climbing area in the world.

 There seems to be a myth, or false sense of safety, when people take a sewn quick draw and clip it to a bolt.
 Perhaps being surrounded by people at the crag who are all doing the same thing gives you the impression that you can’t mess up.
 Reading through Rock and Ice’s accident reports, you will be hard pressed to find a story of a sport-climbing bolt ripping out of a wall (I’ve only ever seen one).
 But count how many stories you read about user error as a result of lack of experience (I’m talking countless stories).
 The number of people that get hurt outside because they were overconfident in their abilities is shocking.